 The Very Rev. Michael T. Sniffen, Homiletics and Liturgical Theology

-Michael Sniffen is the Dean at the Cathedral of Incarnation and has won awards in pulpit oratory and manner, as well as pastoral leadership and innovative ministry.
+Michael Sniffen is Dean of the Cathedral of the Incarnation and has won awards in pulpit oratory and manner, as well as pastoral leadership and innovative ministry.
 He was a steward of the 2008 Lambeth Conference of Bishops in London and has been honored with a Luce Fellowship at the Center for Christianity in Global Contexts.
-His academic work has been in Liturgical Studies at Drew University from which he received M.Div. and M.Phil. degrees.
-He is currently completing his doctoral dissertation in Homiletics.
+His academic work has been in Liturgical Studies at Drew University from which he received the M.Div., M.Phil. and Ph.
+D. degrees.

 Rev. Dr. Michel Hull, Holy Scripture